-Data Protection, Privacy and IT Security Statement
+Data Protection, Privacy and IT Security Notice

 This statement explains the Data Protection, Privacy and IT Security practices which apply to the NETpositive Software we operate; references to "we" or "us" are NETpositive Futures Ltd.